jfcbooth/tally/README.md

-# Turd Tally
+# Tally

-If you've ever been curious as to how many times a toilet is used, then this project is for you.
+If you've ever been curious as to how many times a toilet has been used, then this project is for you.
 When you use the bathroom, simply click the up arrow and the counter increments.
 <p align="center">
 <img src="https://github.com/jfcbooth/tally/blob/main/pictures/20211008_170915.jpg" alt="TT" width="300"/>